InfinitumForm/serbian-transliteration/readme.txt

 == Upgrade Notice ==

-= 1.1.8 =
+= 1.2.1 =
-* Improved admin transliteration
+* Fixed issue with translating permalink in other (non-Cyrillic) languages
-* Improved settings and user experience
+* Improved PHP code and fixed bugs
-* Improved filters
+* Added cache control when changing the language script
-* Improved PHP code (micro optimization)
+* Added an example of a privacy policy due to the use of cookies

-= 1.1.7 =
+= 1.2.0 =
-* Urgent fix for private constants
+* Added language script menu switcher
-* Urgent fix for bad activation
+* Improved transliteration

 == Frequently Asked Questions ==